ggeorgovassilis/fauxjsp/README.md

 Constraints and missing features:

-* Cannot use just third-party taglibs.
+* Cannot use third-party taglibs.
 You have to provide your own implementations of taglibs other than core taglibs.
 This means that c:out will work but you can't use third party taglibs such as [displaytag](http://www.displaytag.org) (unless you re-implement it for fauxjsp).
-* Not all core taglibs are supported and even not all features of the supported ones are implemented
+* Not all core taglibs are supported and not all features of the supported ones are implemented.
 * I didn't read up on JSP/JSTL/servlet specifications.
 This implementation is "steer by sight" (aka "works for me").
-* Features of the core taglibs are still very limited
 * No scriptlets, at all
 * Your servlet container needs to provide some EL 3.0 implementation (i.e. works with Tomcat 8, not with Tomcat 7)
 * Variable scoping is arbitrary